XinyuJi/Leetcode-Study/README.md

 - Counting Elements
 - Perform String Shifts
 - Leftmost Column with at Least a One
-Easy
+- First Unique Number
+- Check If a String Is a Valid Sequence from Root to Leaves Path in a Binary Tree Easy
 - [1046] Last Stone Weight (30-Day LeetCoding Challenge[Day12]) *